 When do we see slavery becoming racially motivated?
 Which came first?
 Racism or slavery?

 The 1790 Naturalization Act restricted citizenship to “any alien, being a free white person” who had been in the U.S. for two years.
-In effect, it left out indentured servants, slaves, and most women.to free white person.
+In effect, it left out indentured servants, slaves, and most women.
 Whiteness now equals American citizenship.

-The 1924 Immigration Act limited the annual number of immigrants who could be admitted from any country to 2% of the number of people from that country who were already living in the United States as of the 1890 census.he law was primarily aimed at further restricting immigration of Southern Europeans and Eastern Europeans.
+The 1924 Immigration Act limited the annual number of immigrants who could be admitted from any country to 2% of the number of people from that country who were already living in the United States as of the 1890 census.
+The law was primarily aimed at further restricting immigration of Southern Europeans and Eastern Europeans.
 In addition, it severely restricted the immigration of Africans and outright banned the immigration of Arabs and Asians.
-According to the U.S. Department of State Office of the Historian the purpose of the act was “to preserve the ideal of American homogeneity.”
-But it didn’t limit immigration from lation America.
+But it didn’t limit immigration from Latin America.
+According to the U.S. Department of State Office of the Historian, the purpose of the act was “to preserve the ideal of American homogeneity.”

 Lauren also shared examples of how racism is – and has historically been – a central, endemic feature of American life.